From MySQL to Postgres - Useful commands

 postgres=# \q

-create user some_user with password 'password';
+create user some_user with encrypted password 'password';

 Setting restrictive permissions to a schema